fbpx

 To make affirmations work effectively, consider the following guidelines:

 I AM: The words “I am” repeated with feeling invoke a connection within our Hearts that reaches the realm beyond the subconscious mind.
-The realm in which time and space have no meaning is the realm where our Creator resides.
+The realm where our Creator resides is the realm in which time and space have no meaning.
 It is in this realm that all possibilities are possible; this is where all healing occurs, and it is here that we can invoke positive life changes.

 So each affirmation must always comment with “I Am”